Previous issue

 5. MORE MEANINGS OF 'IF'

-in the Authorised Version of these chapters, has many shades of meaning.
+Authorised Version of these chapters, has many shades of meaning.
+We

 he or she already has, to work out the next step.

-of 'if', and these I am suggesting that we call the conditional --
+'if', and these I am suggesting that we call the conditional -- 'If

-'If you want A to happen, you must fulfil condition B; the evidential
+you want A to happen, you must fulfil condition B; the evidential --

--- 'If you claim A to be true, it will be attested by the presence of B;
+'If you claim A to be true, it will be attested by the presence of B; and the

-and the exclusive -- 'If you have A, you can't have B'.
-Even these
+exclusive -- 'If you have A, you can't have B'.
+Even these three uses do

-three uses do not quite exhaust our 'if's', but we are less concerned here
+not quite exhaust our 'if's', but we are less concerned here with grammar

-with grammar than with what we may usefully learn from these chapters, and
+than with what we may usefully learn from these chapters, and so we shall

 The Conditional 'If'

-a Promise Box.
-It was in every Christian home when I was young, and you
+Promise Box.
+It was in every Christian home when I was young, and you were

-were invited to dip in and take out a tiny scroll on which was written one
+invited to dip in and take out a tiny scroll on which was written one of the

-of the many great promises of the Bible.
-These promises then served as a
+many great promises of the Bible.
+These promises then served as a reminder

-been just as logical, just as well-filled, and just as challenging.
-It might
+just as logical, just as well-filled, and just as challenging.
+It might not

-not have cheered us up in the same way, but another very obvious reason why
+have cheered us up in the same way, but another very obvious reason why no

-no one had thought of compiling such a thing is that evangelical believers
+one had thought of compiling such a thing is that evangelical believers have

 for the belief, based on the assurance of God's Word, that there are